tvallotton/models/README.md

 # Models
-Models is an implementation for a SQL migration management tool.
+Models is a SQL migration management tool.
 It supports PostgreSQL, MySQL, and SQLite.

 # Quick Start